Spring Garden Revival

 Contact Northfield’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Northfield.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
-Accepted materials include thatch, grass clippings, and leaves, which must be separated according to municipal guidelines.
-All yard waste should be placed in biodegradable paper bags—plastic bags are strictly prohibited—or in rigid containers not exceeding 32 gallons.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
+Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with local and state waste reduction goals.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should consult the seasonal collection schedule for their neighborhood and ensure that materials are set out on the correct day.
-For more information on accepted materials, drop-off site hours, and permit requirements, contact:
+Residents should check the seasonal collection schedule and ensure that materials are placed at the curb on designated days.
+For more information on yard waste collection, drop-off site hours, and permit requirements, contact:

 Northfield Department of Public Works